RoccoLoxPrograms/CelticCE/docs/gensyntax.rst

 If a string is used, it must be in the RAM when the function is called.

-.. warning:: In almost all cases, Celtic will detect if you passed invalid arguments and return an error instead.
-However, in the (extremely) rare case that you tried to pass a string with the length of 0, it will not handle this.
-Don't worry, there shouldn't be any reason this would happen without you trying to make it happen.

 Returns
 ~~~~~~~
 Depending on the function, Celtic will return a value after it runs.
 For example, the ``SpecialChars`` command fills ``Str9`` with certain special characters.